smallnest/go-concurrent-quiz/README.md

 - [ ] A: can't compile
 - [ ] B: can run that implemented the singleton pattern
 - [ ] C: can run but has not implemented the singleton pattern
-- [ ] D: programms will be panic when use this Once concurrently.
+- [ ] D: programms will be panic whitout concurrent goroutines access.

 ### ※ Quiz 5